Mark1-15/project-1/README.md

 For the creating of this website many technologies were used and utilised to bring about the end result.

 First of all was git hub, the site you are probably using to view this project and README.md, the code and supporting documents (images etc.) were written and added to git hub, then commited with a commit message, and then finally pushed.
 The project section was also utilied to arrange the user stories to monitor progress and provide insight and information on what to do next.
 Markup language has also been used to write up this README.md file.
+Also, wireframes on Balsamiq was also used as previously seen, as well as drawing down ideas on paper an jotting down useful points.

 The social links in the footer section were taken from a previous project in which I had written up code with Code Institute.
 Because this code was fully functioning the exact code I was going to write up myself, I thought it good developer practice to save time and copy into my project allowing me to work on other features in the project.